Lumbago With Sciatica: Treating The Pain

 There are two main treatments for lumbago: heat treatment and muscle relaxants.
 Heat treatment involves applying hot packs to your lower back.
 The collections are made of cotton and contain a fluid with antibacterial properties.
 They are usually wrapped in plastic or rubber and can be bought in large bags from pharmacies.

-You can buy a pack from a pharmacy, but it’s cheaper to make your own.
-Just fill a bowl with water, add a few drops of lavender essential oil and wrap it in a clean towel.
+You can buy a pack from a pharmacy, but making your own is cheaper.
+Just fill a bowl with water, add a few drops of lavender essential oil, and wrap it in a clean towel.

 The other option for heat treatment is massage.
-A professional masseuse can use a particular ball pump device to apply gentle pressure to your lower back.
+A professional masseuse can apply gentle pressure to your lower back with a particular ball pump device.
 Or you can buy a small hand-held electric massager, which is easier to use than a professional massage.

-You can try muscle relaxants if you don’t feel like using heat or massage.
-There are many kinds of muscle relaxants, but the ones that are effective in treating lumbago are non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, naproxen, and ketoprofen.
+You can try muscle relaxants if you don’t like heat or massage.
+There are many kinds of muscle relaxants, but the ones effective in treating lumbago are non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, naproxen, and ketoprofen.

 They’re commonly found in combination pills, but you can buy them individually.
-The dosage should be two or three times a day and can be taken with food.
+The dosage should be two or three times daily and can be taken with food.

 Frequently Asked Questions (FAQs)